TongGeorgeWang/polyADPribose-Structural-Analysis/README.md

 **Hardware Requirements** <br />
 This analysis should only require a standard computer that is able to run the commonly available software below, with enough memory to complete low to moderate intensity computing tasks. <br />
-Please consult VMD for specific requirements about running MD simulations, as those can deviate from this claim. https://www.ks.uiuc.edu/Research/vmd/current/ug/node12.html
+Please consult NAMD for specific requirements about running MD simulations, as those can deviate from this claim. https://www.ks.uiuc.edu/Research/namd/2.14/ug/node99.html

 **Software Requrements** <br />
+NAMD 2.14: To run MD simulations. <br />
-VMD 1.9.4a43: To visualize and construct MD simulation systems. <br />
+VMD 1.9.4a43: To visualize MD simulation systems. <br />
 Tcl 8.0 or Python 3.7.3: Custom code provided to analyze the MD trajectories. <br />
 VMD (for tcl) or MDAnalysis 1.1.1 (for Python): For reading the trajectory (DCD) files. <br />
 EOM v2.1 in ATSAS v3: Structural ensemble analysis, using MD trajectories as input. <br />